popbangshwang/mkdocs/README.md

-# Mkdocs-material custom container with nginx/basic auth/ssl - self signed
+# Mkdocs-material custom container with nginx/basic auth/ssl - self signed/webhook for pushes and auto mkdocs rebuild

-The repo should be structured this way:
+**The repo should be structured this way:**

 ```
 .